Testimonials for the Reverend Dr. Clyde Grubbs

 Testimonials to the Reverend Dr. Michelle Walsh, LICSW

-(To her clinical background as a now retired therapist
+(Testimonials to Michelle's clinical background as a therapist

 "I have known Ms. Michelle Walsh for more than fifteen years as a clinical supervisor and colleague.
 Ms. Walsh is a highly culturally sensitive and culturally competent practitioner.
 She has extremely well developed clinical skills as a result of her more than twenty years of experience as both a clinical supervisor and practitioner, but specifically she has a well-developed sensitivity and commitment to issues of social justice and inequality.
 Ms. Walsh uniquely combines her clinical skills with spirituality, bringing a perspective to trauma treatment that is unique and addresses a whole body healing of trauma, providing her clients with a deeper sense of themselves and deeper sense of how to effectively respond to trauma reactivity.
 I feel truly blessed to have been supervised by Ms. Walsh.
 She is a caring, empathetic individual who touches the lives of her supervisees, patients, and colleagues through bringing awareness of the impact of racism, discrimination, and the capacity for social change to the treatment process."